semicontinuity/datatools/datatools/logs/Using_entropy_metrics_for_automatic_dataset_processing.md

 Sometimes it might be useful to automatically order dataset columns for display to human beings.

 First, let's discuss what column ordering might be 'good'.
-(Here, we consider only column reordering but not row reordering.
-E.g., sorting the dataset on some columns will bring the repeated values in columns together, making it easier for the human to understand the data, leading to 'good' dataset presentation.)

-A suggestion is to display more 'informative' columns first.
+The suggestion is to display more 'informative' columns first.
 E.g., for the example dataset, the value for the column `Planet` is always `Earth`, and does not give much information.
 If this column is displayed last and possibly goes off-screen, it is not a problem.